 Liability insurance for community gardens

 In recent years, community gardens have come under increasing pressure to carry liability insurance.
 Although liability insurance can be quite expensive for individual gardens, larger organizations can often obtain policies for community gardens at a reasonable price or add them to an existing policy.
-For a more detailed discussion of this issue by Jack Hale, executive director of the Knox Parks Foundation, see the "Insurance for Community Gardens" article at American Community Gardening Association at communitygarden.org/learn/resources/articles.php.
+For a more detailed discussion of this issue by Jack Hale, executive director of the Knox Parks Foundation, see "Insurance for Community Gardens" on the American Community Gardening Association's website.

 Starting a community gardening organization

 Once your garden is up and running, you may be interested in exploring the possibility of starting an organization to support community gardening in your area if one doesn't already exist.
-For more information, see the "Setting Up a New Gardening Organization" article at American Community Gardening Association's Web site at communitygarden.org/learn/starting-a-community-garden.php#new.
+The feasibility of creating an organization will depend on how much demand exists for community gardens in your area and whether the resources can be pulled together to start a new organization.
+An alternative would be for an existing nonprofit to incorporate community gardens into its work.

 Policy and advocacy

-There are many resources concerning policy and advocacy on the "Advocacy" page of the American Community Gardening Association at communitygarden.org/take-action/advocacy.php.
+There are many resources concerning policy and advocacy on the "Advocacy" page of the American Community Gardening Association website.

-In addition, check out American Community Gardening Association's Community Greening Review, Volume 10, 2000, titled Making policy: Steps beyond the physical garden, at communitygarden.org/learn/resources/index.php.
+In addition, check out American Community Gardening Association's Community Greening Review, Volume 10, 2000, titled Making Policy: Steps Beyond the Physical Garden .
 The publication includes information about how to craft and use policies to support community gardens.
 It also includes information about how to lobby government officials.

-Also, an article from Legislation and Public Policy, Volume 3:351, titled Community development through gardening: State and local policies transforming urban open space, by Jane E. Schukoske, can be found at communitygarden.org/take-action/advocacy.php.
-This scholarly article contains research about the value of community gardens, legal issues faced by gardens and an evaluation and summary of state and local ordinances concerning community gardens.
+Also, Community Development Through Gardening: State and Local Policies Transforming Urban Open Space , a scholarly article by Jane E. Schukoske, contains research about the value of community gardens, legal issues faced by gardens and an evaluation and summary of state and local ordinances concerning community gardens.